avokin/folder-diff/README.md

 Project "folder-diff" is my test task for JetBrains company.

 It is an application that allows to browse differences of two directories or two files. "folder-diff" marks inserted, deleted and changed text.
+The app has syntax highlighting for Java programming language.
+Also it's easy to add highlighting of any other language as a plugin.

 Screenshots